SonicPotions/LXR/README.md

 10. These should build.
 Eclipse is a bit squirrely, so you might need to do a make clean first to create the first makefiles, or rebuild indexes.

-11. I've built the firmwareimagebuilder.exe in the \firmware image folder.
+11. I've built the firmwareimagebuilder.exe in the \tools\bin folder.
 I've also put a batch file that launches it and copies the binaries from the respective output directories to create FIRMWARE.BIN in that same dir.
 If you don't trust the .EXE I built, you will need to build it from tools\FirmwareImageBuilder\FirmwareImageBuilder.
 As is you will need visual studio.
 If you don't have it, you can try to install the free version, mingw, etc and compile the one file FirmwareImageBuilder.cpp (I've fixed it so it should build with any tool) and make your own exe and copy it to that dir.

 12. Thats it, after running the batch file you will have your firmware file.